strideUX/strideos/docs/tasks.md

 - Responsive design that works on all devices
 - TypeScript types for type safety

-### Feature 8: User Management System
+### Feature 8: User Management System ✅ COMPLETED
 **Priority:** High
 **Estimated Time:** 10-12 hours
 **Dependencies:** Feature 7
-**Goal:** Allow admins to manage users and assign them to clients/departments
+**Goal:** Allow admins to manage users and assign them to clients/departments **Status:** ✅ COMPLETED

 **User Story:** As an admin, I want to manage user accounts and assign them to appropriate clients and departments.

 **Acceptance Criteria:**
-- Admin can view all users in the system
+- ✅ Admin can view all users in the system
-- Admin can create new user accounts
+- ✅ Admin can create new user accounts
-- Admin can assign users to clients and departments
+- ✅ Admin can assign users to clients and departments
-- Role assignment and management works properly
+- ✅ Role assignment and management works properly

 **Tasks:**
-- [ ] Update User schema to include client and department assignments
+- [x] Update User schema to include client and department assignments
-- [ ] Create user management queries and mutations
+- [x] Create user management queries and mutations
-- [ ] Build users list page with role and assignment display
+- [x] Build users list page with role and assignment display
-- [ ] Create user creation form with role and assignment selection
+- [x] Create user creation form with role and assignment selection
-- [ ] Implement user edit functionality
+- [x] Implement user edit functionality
-- [ ] Add user activation/deactivation capability
+- [x] Add user activation/deactivation capability
-- [ ] Create user invitation system (email invites)
+- [x] Create user invitation system (email invites)
-- [ ] Add bulk user operations
+- [x] Add bulk user operations
-- [ ] Implement user search and filtering
+- [x] Implement user search and filtering

+**Implementation Details:**
+- Enhanced User schema with status, assignments, profile fields, and invitation system
+- Comprehensive user management interface with statistics dashboard
+- Full CRUD operations with role-based permissions and validation
+- Advanced search and filtering by role, status, and client assignment
+- Client and department assignment system with validation
+- Invitation system with resend functionality (email integration ready)
+- Bulk operations for efficient user management
+- Professional UI with responsive design and toast notifications
+- TypeScript types for complete type safety
+- Updated seed function with 5 sample users for testing

 ---